MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

         -Add functionality to change color of the materials? add a color palette?

         -Add a color palette image in the "Materials" excel file and the exported excel file?

+        -If "materials.xlsx" exists, give the user the option to load this file or start an empty project?